guanzo/vue-smooth-reflow/README.md

     The default value will become `height .5s, transform .5s`.

     If the smooth element has transitions on other properties like `background-color`, they will be preserved.

-Any transitions defined as an inline style on the smooth element will be ignored and erased, so be careful.
+    NOTE: Any transitions defined as an inline style on the smooth element will be ignored and erased.

 * `transitionEvent`